Particular/docs.particular.net/platform/installer/index.md

 ### Downloads

-The Platform Installer caches the downloaded MSI and VSIX files in `%temp%\Temp\Particular\PlatformInstaller`.
+The Platform Installer caches the downloaded MSI files in `%temp%\Particular\PlatformInstaller`.
 These files are download directly from GitHub.
 Some corporate firewalls prevent the downloading of executable files via content filters or by white/black listing specific web sites.
 If the Platform Installer cannot download the individual applications please consult with your network administration staff.

+### Logs

+The Platform Installer logs activity in `%appdata%\PlatformInstaller`.
+The current log file will be  named according to the current date.
+For example a log created  on the 25 January 2016 would result in the filename `log-20160125.txt`

 ### MSI Logs